Black doctor who tried to help sick passenger claims flight attendants didn't trust her credentials

 Dr. Fatima Cody Stanford says she was on a flight home to Boston from Indianapolis when she said she noticed a woman next to her was hyperventilating.

-Stanford, who is a at Massachusetts General Hospital and teaches at Harvard Medical School, said she was already helping the sick passenger when a flight attendant approached her and asked if she was a doctor.
+Stanford, who is a doctor specializing in obesity at Massachusetts General Hospital and teaches at Harvard Medical School, said she was already helping the sick passenger when a flight attendant approached her and asked if she was a doctor.

 Before even being asked, Stanford said she showed her medical license to a flight attendant — and was not believed.